We have three breweries and several local cider producers in our branch area. They are (in alphabetical order):

 Two Cocks Brewery Christmas Farm Church Lane Enborne Berkshire RG20 0HB Tel: 01635 47351 info@christmas-farm.com |

-West Berkshire's newest brewery was established in the grounds of Christmas Farm after owners Michael and Phil moved there in 2009.
+Started in 2009, The Two Cocks Farm and Brewery is set in 40 idyllic acres of Berkshire countryside.
+The original Two Cocks, Michael and Phil, built a stunning architecturally designned home which features on Kevin’s McCloud Grand Designs.
+In 2017 Caroline and Les took over to continue their passion of brewing great beer and producing delicious, sustainable food.
 Water for the brewery comes from the farm's very own bore hole and the beers are flavoured with wild hops found growing in the farm's hedgerows.
 Beers are named after the English Civil War as the site of the farm was involved during the battles of Newbury. |

 |